ustwo/urlsession-cancellation-swift/README.md

 ### Manually

-- Add the `NSURLSession+Cancellation.swift` file to your Xcode project.
+- Add the `URLSession+Cancellation.swift` file to your Xcode project.

 ## Usage

 See `ViewController.swift` for sample usage.

-There are a couple of methods added to `NSURLSession`:
+There are a couple of methods added to `NSURLSession` class:

 ### cancelAllRequests